albertobraschi/radiant-ray-extension/HELP_admin.markdown

 * `hub` [github user name -- optional]
 * `fullname` [non-standard-extension_name -- requires `hub`]

+###Searching for extensions

+If you're just curious what extensions are available you can easily search directly from Ray.
+Ray can only handle single term searches like,

+	rake ray:search term=blog

+This is will output the necessary information for installation and a short description of the extensions found.
+For instance the above search would output something including

+	name: import-mephisto
+	fullname: radiant-import-mephisto
+	hub: martinbtt
+	Radiant extension that aids in the process of migrating from the Mephisto...

+So to install this extension you would use the command

+	rake ray:ext name=import-mephisto fullname=radiant-import-mephisto hub=martinbtt

 ###Install an extension from the official Radiant repository

 The easiest sort of installation is of extensions in the [official Radiant repository][rr].
 If you wanted to install the Link Roll extension you would simply run